 Can Mormons drink decaff?

-No. It has been reiterated several time that caffeine is not the reason that coffee is proscribed.
+Mormons should not, according to the Word of Wisdom, drink decaff coffee.
+It has been reiterated by several church leaders that caffeine is not the reason that coffee is proscribed.
 Removing caffeine, then, would not make coffee allowable under the Word of Wisdom.

 Can Mormons drink herbal tea?

-Yes.
-Church leadership has confirmed in several cases that herbal tea does not violate the Word of Wisdom.
+Mormons can drink most varieties of herbal tea.
+Church leadership has confirmed in several instances that herbal tea does not violate the Word of Wisdom.
 However, this is only true if the ingredients of the tea are not destructive, habit-forming, or addictive.
 Herbal teas with medicinal properties should be carefully considered before consumption.

 Can Mormons use tea extracts (green tea extract, etc.)

-No. Extracts are concentrations of several different substances found in green tea.
-In has been explicitly stated that Green tea (and other traditional teas) are against the Word of Wisdom.
+Mormons are not allowed to use tea extracts (such as green tea extract).
+Extracts are concentrations of several different substances found in green tea.
+It has been explicitly stated that Green tea (and other traditional teas) are against the Word of Wisdom.
 Taking only parts of them does not change what they are.

-So, given that long list of No! answers, the question is left: so what kind of tea can I be drinking?
+So, given that long list of No! answers, the question is left: so what kind of tea can Mormons drink?

 In my mind, there are three reasons to drink tea (and a great Word-of-Wisdom-approved option for each)